pierre-rouleau/pel/README.rst

 PEL might be for you!
 Then go ahead, `install it`_ [#install]_ or `update it`_ [#update]_ !
 Leave `feedback in the discussion`_ if you wish.

+Essentially PEL:

+- extends the standard Emacs system,
+- adds a large number of convenient commands,
+- provides the ability to install a large set of external packages,
+- uses the extremely powerful Emacs customization system to drive activation of features,
+- provides integrated features tying several built-in Emacs functionality and external packages to increase cohesion between those features in ways that external packages can't do alone (and would require more programming on your part),
+- support Emacs in terminal mode, providing key bindings that can be used in terminal mode for commands that normally do not have them,
+- support Emacs in graphical mode with some extensions specific to macOS and Linux,
+- allow independent configuration of terminal-based and GUI-based emacs customization to prevent slowing down terminal mode with logic that is only available in graphical mode,
+- attempt to provide globally unified keyboard experience for a large set of commands across multiple major modes,
+- document Emacs features in several topic oriented PDF tables,
+- provide documentation on several other topics.

+PEL keeps evolving.
+It allows me to maintain my Emacs configuration on several macOS and Linux systems and also under Windows (whenever I have to use it).
+The configuration logic is inside the PEL source code, which is byte compiled by a make file.
+All I need to do is install PEL on the various systems and copy the customization files (which I keep under VCS control for historical and distribution control).

+And, using PEL, I can still use other Emacs packages installed under Emacs package management and if I need to use them often in multiple systems I integrate their management under PEL.

+If you find PEL useful please drop me a comment, and if you'd like some new features don't hesitate to ask!
+Thanks!

 ➣ Supports Launching Emacs from GUI and Shell
 ---------------------------------------------